ChloeZhu1/ChloeZhu1.github.io/_pages/math.md

 $E_{\epsilon}(u) = \int_\Omega \frac{1}{2}\|\nabla u\|^2+\frac{1}{4{\epsilon}^2}(1-\|u\|^2)^2\ dx$

-body {
-    margin: 0;
-    padding: 0;
-}
-* In superconductivity, Ginzburg–Landau is a phenomenological theory describing a material near its critical temperature.
+<p style="text-align: left;">* In superconductivity, Ginzburg–Landau is a phenomenological theory describing a material near its critical temperature.</p>
 * If $u$ takes values in the complex plane $\mathbb{C}$, then $u$ can describe the wavefunction for a “fluid” of Cooper pairs in a superconductor.
 * $\|u\|^2$ is the superconducting density.